Legal provisions of COM(2023)98 - Amendment of Regulation (EU) 2019/1009 as regards the digital labelling of EU fertilising products

 (b)in a leaflet accompanying the EU fertilising product.

-5. Where economic operators provide a digital label in accordance with this Article, they shall comply with the requirements set out in Articles 11b and 11c.
+5. Where economic operators provide a digital label in accordance with this Article, they shall ensure consistent labelling in the case of duplication and shall comply with the requirements set out in Articles 11b and 11c.

 1. The digital label shall include: